1st Devonshire Engineers: Interwar

 The Plymouth Junior Technical School Cadet Corps was attached to the unit.

-World War II
+Second World War

 Mobilisation

 Just before or shortly after war broke out in September 1939 a fifth EL&W company was added to the unit, based at Pendennis Castle under Commander, Fixed Defences, Falmouth, and No 4 Company became an independent unit (482nd (Devon & Cornwall) Searchlight Company) under the command of 55th Anti-Aircraft Brigade.
 The remainder of the D&C (F) RE mobilised in the Plymouth and Falmouth Defences of Southern Command.
 In May 1940 the fortress companies were reorganised as field companies; No 5 E&L Company left for Tiverton on 23 May 1940, having been redesignated 573rd Devon and Cornwall Army Field Company.

 When VIII Corps was formed in Southern Command in June 1940, its engineers (VIII Corps Troops, Royal Engineers, or VIII CTRE) were provided by the Devonshire and Cornwall Fortress Engineers: